Set and Rep Schemes in Strength Training – Part 1

-First one is that velocity of the last rep in a set to failure (regardless of load use) is very similar, if not the same as velocity associated with 1RM.
-In other words, the last rep in 10RM set will have very similar velocity to 1RM rep.
+The first one is that the velocity of the last rep in a set to failure (regardless of load use) is very similar, if not the same as velocity associated with 1RM.
+In other words, the last rep in the 10RM set will have a very similar velocity to 1RM rep.

-Load/Velocity and Velocity/Exertion relationships and hence profiles for each athlete represent novel and very powerful concept that is utilize in velocity based strength training – a way to prescribe, monitor and auto-regulate strength training.
+Load/Velocity and Velocity/Exertion relationships and hence profiles for each athlete represent a novel and very powerful concept that is utilized in velocity based strength training – a way to prescribe, monitor and auto-regulate strength training.

 These two relationships are of not great importance for the current article (since we are going to cover set and reps schemes with traditional approach to strength training prescription), but those who are interested in learning more can click HERE.

 The traditional approach, as I love to call percent-based approach involves prescribing strength training using percentages and known (or estimated) 1RM of the lifter.

 The whole process goes like this: athlete knows his 1RM in a particular exercise or he tests it either using a 1RM test or reps-to-failure test and estimates 1RM using reconversion factors (see Load/Max Reps table).
 Then he uses percent-based programs (e.g. 5×5 with 75%) and coverts percentages to absolute loads (e.g. 5×5 with 120kg).
 And then he goes lifting for a couple of weeks.
 Then either increase 1RM for some small amount (e.g. 5lb) or test it either with 1RM test or with an open set (basically reps-to-failure, usually done on the last lest inside the training program/cycle).
 Rinse and repeat (or switch to another program).